Testing for COVID-19

 What methods will be utilised as we exit lock-down?

 In order to facilitate the loosening of regulations/ moving away from lock-down, a more aggressive strategy is required with regards to the isolation of individuals who test positive.
-In addition to testing people with symptoms of COVID-19, we are testing front-line workers (particularly healthcare workers and carers) on a regular basis.
+In addition to testing people with symptoms of COVID-19, we will test people who work in close proximity to a vulnerable group (for example healthcare workers and carers) on a regular basis.

 Every individual identified as positive will be contacted and asked to isolate for 10 days.
-The same individual will be asked who they have been in contact with, and all those deemed to be at risk will also be required to self-isolate* (*this will be directed by the public health team).
+The same individual will be asked who they have been in contact with, and some may be required to self-isolate* (*this will be directed by the public health team).

 You can read more about data protection and your privacy here.